hungaikev/braces/README.md

 ## Plan and to-do-list

+-1.
+Introduction
+    - presenters
+    - overview of today's training

+0. Overview of Reactive Applications (HE)
+    - reactive manifesto
+    = actor model
+        - message passing
+        - supervision
+        - distribution

-0. Start off by explaining the domain model for Braces.
-Walk through an architecture diagram with all pieces we want to create.
+1. Start off by explaining the domain model for Braces.
+Walk through an architecture diagram with all pieces we want to create (HE)

+2. Monitoring of system (HE)
+  -> use sandbox and show off dashboards

-1. Set up HTTP service : ping service to show how easy it is to get started -> explain the bits required : understanding of basic Akka Http building blocks -> Akka Http has actors and streams available by default -> Explain the actor model, its shortcomings and why streams is the remedy -> Power of actor model: Distributed programming
+3. Set up HTTP service : ping service to show how easy it is to get started (KM) -> explain the bits required : understanding of basic Akka Http building blocks -> Akka Http has actors and streams available by default -> Explain the actor model, its shortcomings and why streams is the remedy -> Power of actor model: Distributed programming
   -> Introduce the Reactive Manifesto

-2. Create WS connection and stream messages
+4. Create WS connection and stream messages (KM)
   -> introduce Akka Streams and some of its basic functionality
     - Source
     - Sink